neil-vqa/lihim/README.md

 # lihim
 **(WIP)** CLI for managing secret keys, tokens, sensitive and/or public key-value pairs.
+AKA *"A note-taking CLI tool glorified with added security and complexity."*

 ## Overview
-Lihim (Filipino word for *secret*) uses PyNaCl for secret key encryption, and stores them in an SQLite db in the users' local disk.
+**Lihim** (Filipino word for *secret*) uses PyNaCl for secret key encryption, and stores the key-value pairs in an SQLite/PostgreSQL database.
 Secret keys are managed according to users and groups.
-That is, each user has groups and these groups contain the key-value pairs.
+That is, each user has groups and these groups can contain several key-value pairs.

 ## License
 MIT License